WINGS OF MEMORY: A FAMILY’S LEGACY OF ART, WAR, AND POLISH IDENTITY

 Bex knew her grandfather, Witold Wańkowicz, through the stories her father shared and the various beautiful memorabilia he left behind—each piece a testament to who he was.
 Among these items were an old, tattered UNRRA flag and his self-published, leather-bound memoirs, in which he wrote about his work for the Polish government during the war.
 "He was fiercely Polish," Bex recalls.

 Witold Klemens Wańkowicz was born in 1888 into a noble family in Poland.
 In 1915, he married Jolanta Römer, a member of the Polish-Lithuanian nobility.
 With the rebirth of an independent Poland in 1918, he began his diplomatic career.
 In 1919-1920, he served as the deputy general delegate of the Ministry of Provisions and as deputy delegate of the Polish government in Gdańsk, where he coordinated shipments of American food aid to Poland.
-In the 1930s, he held the position of chargé d'affaires and chancellor at the Polish embassy in the United States.
-Among his many contributions, he played a key role in organizing the Polish pavilion at the 1939 World Exposition in New York.
-In a photo from that period, we see Witold Wańkowicz with a group of Polish diplomats, studying a diorama of the exhibition halls.
-Shortly thereafter, the Second World War began, and he and his family never returned to Poland.
+In the 1930s, he held the position of chargé d'affaires and Counselor at the Polish embassy in the United States.
+Among his many contributions, he played a key role in organizing the Polish pavilion at the 1939 World's Fair in New York.

 Klemens wankowicz at World Expo 1939